Double (association football): Cayman Islands

 Five teams from the Cayman Islands have won the double of the Cayman Islands League and the Cayman Islands FA Cup.

 Costa Rica

-In Costa Rica, no team has won the double of the Costa Rican Primera División and the Costa Rican Cup.
+In Costa Rica, only one team has won the Double of the Costa Rican Primera División and the Costa Rican Cup.

 Cuba

 In Cuba, there is no national cup; the Campeonato Nacional is the only national football competition in the country.

 Curaçao

 In Curaçao, there is no national cup, the Curaçao League is the only national football competition in the country.

 Dominica

 In Dominica, two teams have won the Double of the Dominica Premiere League and the Dominica Knock-Out Tournament (defunct).

 Dominican Republic

 In the Dominican Republic, there is no national cup; the Primera División is the only national football competition in the country.

 El Salvador

 In El Salvador, two teams have won the Double of the Primera División and the Copa El Salvador.

 French Guiana

-In French Guiana, four teams have won the Double of the French Guiana Championnat National and the Coupe de Guyane.
+In French Guiana, five teams have won the Double of the French Guiana Championnat National and the Coupe de Guyane.